Tigran Karapetyan

 Karapetyan was the founder of a small, populist political party which he founded after making his fortune in Russia.
 He appeared on his television station on a daily basis and his "folksy demeanour" was popular with working class and rural Armenians.

-Tigran Karapetyan lost elections and announced his disappointment of people in an incident in 2011 in Yerevan.
+Tigran Karapetyan lost multiple elections and announced his "disappointment of people" in an incident in 2011 at Yerevan.
 He was popular for his charities to people of vulnerable groups.
-He was the author of a popular song "flowers" (ծաղիկներ), which he sang live on his own TV.
+He was the author of a popular song "flowers" (ծաղիկներ), which he sang live on ALM.

-He died of Coronavirus aged 76.
+He died on 21 October 2021, at the age of 76, from COVID-19 in Yerevan, during the COVID-19 pandemic in Armenia.